spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

 The Dashboard displays savings potential data about your cloud usage and provides recommendations about actions you can take next.

 <img width="478" alt="connect-1st-cloud-account-8" src="https://github.com/spotinst/help/assets/106514736/55963618-dd4d-4223-b3d2-779b179c85e7">

-## What’s Next?

-Learn how you can use Spot Insights & Recommendations in the [Dashboard](connect-your-cloud-provider/dashboard) and understand your Savings Potential analysis with immediate steps you can take.